Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 The templates used to deploy the resources can be found in the `infra` folder, where we used Infrastructure as Code to set up the resources.

-You will notice that an `.env` file has been created in the `.azure` folder.
-Copy the contents of the `.env` file to your local machine, keep it in a safe place, and return to the `starter` branch and create an `.env` file inside the `api` folder with the same content.
-Why?
-Because we will need these credentials to use throughout the tutorial.

-> **Note:** if you want to simply browse the project code and see it in action, go to the `main` branch where the entire application is ready and follow the steps described in the article [Build a serverless Chat Application with RAG using LangChain.js](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-a-serverless-chatgpt-with-rag-using-langchain-js/ba-p/4111041), written by **[Yohan Lasorsa](https://twitter.com/sinedied)**.
+> **Note:** if you want to simply browse the project code and see it in action, go to the `main` branch where the entire application is ready and follow the steps described in the article [Build a serverless AI Chat with RAG using LangChain.js](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-a-serverless-chatgpt-with-rag-using-langchain-js/ba-p/4111041), written by **[Yohan Lasorsa](https://twitter.com/sinedied)**.

 ## Installing Ollama and Local Models

-Before installing Ollama, please note that it requires some prerequisites.
-Especially, you will need free space and recommended RAM memory for running LLM locally.
+Before installing Ollama, please ensure you meet the prerequisites, which include sufficient free space, recommended amounts of RAM, and a fast CPU or GPU.
+For more details about running LLM locally, see **[here](open-webui/open-webui#736)**.

 #### Memory requirements